Italian Baroque architecture: Sicily

 The Baroque Duomo of San Giorgio in Ragusa, Italy, on the island of Sicily.

 Sicilian Baroque is a unique style of Baroque architecture that developed in Sicily, during the 17th and 18th centuries.
-It is known for its curves, decorative flourishes, grinning masks, and putti creating a flamboyant look that defines Sicily's architectural identity.
+It is known for its curves, decorative flourishes, grinning masks, and putti, or cherubs, creating a flamboyant look that defines Sicily's architectural identity.

 Sicilian Baroque flourished after a major rebuilding effort following a massive earthquake in 1693.
-Before this, Baroque on the island was simpler and influence by local styles rather than Rome's great architects.
-After the earthquake, local architects, many of them trained in Rome, introduced more refined Baroque designs, inspiring others.
+Before this, Baroque on the island was simpler and influenced by local styles rather than Rome's architects.
+After the earthquake, local architects (many of them trained in Rome), introduced more refined Baroque designs, inspiring others.
 By 1730, Sicilian architects had developed their own confident, unique version of the style.
 However, from the 1780s, it was gradually replaced by the rising popularity of Neoclassicism.

 The decorative Sicilian Baroque period lasted about 50 years, reflecting the island's social order, under Spain's nominal rule but governed by a wealthy aristocracy.
 This style shaped Sicily's architectural identity, which continues to influence designs into the 21st century.